tari-project/tari/RFC/src/RFC-0203_StealthAddresses.md

 ## Dual-key Stealth Addresses

-The Dual-key Stealth Address Protocol (DKSAP) uses two key-pairs for the recipient of a [one-sided transaction],
+The Dual-key Stealth Address Protocol (DKSAP) uses two key-pairs for the recipient of a [one-sided payment],
 \\( A = a \cdot G \\) and \\( B = b \cdot G \\).
 Where \\( a \\) is called the scan key and \\( b \\) is the spend key.
 A recipient will distribute the public keys out of band to receive [one-sided payments].